 A seemingly inseparable pair, Charles and Henry Greene were born in Cincinnati a little more than a year apart in 1868 and 1870, attended manual training school together at Washington University in St. Louis, then headed off to MIT for their two-year degrees in architecture.

 When their parents moved to Pasadena for health reasons in 1893, the brothers followed, setting up their architecture practice a year later.
 Then they launched into careers based on rounding out the sharp edges of the Arts & Craft Movement.

 It’s as though the brothers looked at the work of Gustav Stickley and the Roycrofters, studied it hard, and then deliberately softened it.
-“They took the basic form and feminized it,” David said.
+“They took the basic form and feminized it,” he says.
 “Certainly they liked clean and simple lines, but theirs was more graceful than Stickley’s.”

 The popularity of the Arts & Crafts movement declined after about 1913, and Henry moved north to Carmel in 1916.
 They dissolved the firm in 1922, and fell into relative obscurity until the mid-‘50s.

 That’s when they were rediscovered.
 The AIA issued a special citation for them, noting that they’d created a new and native architecture that was uniquely American.
-“It was of its place,” David said.
+“It was of its place,” he says.
 “It couldn’t have been done anywhere else.”

 “Greene & Greene Furniture: Poems of Wood and Light” by David Mathias, is due out in September, with a press run of 6,000.
 It’s 176 pages with 200 photos – 150 are new, and another 50 are archival.
 Each is unique, because that’s how the brothers worked.

 “They designed furniture for particular rooms,” he says.

 Every piece was new – they never designed it for another room.